woodenscalpel/Railcraft/README.md

 Also, as a bonus.
 If submit a Pull Request that ends up being 'merged into dev' you are elligable to recieve beta access.
 To redeem, contact CovertJaguar on IRC.

 ## Building

+_GTNH Note: These are the original building steps, which do not work on this fork and shouldn't be used._

 The Railcraft Project follows standard Forge conventions for setting up and building a project, with a couple additional details (details to come).